kamleshkalsariya/Python/README.md

-I have upload basic syntax and important code in this repository.
+I have uploaded basic syntax of python and important code in this repository.